brucechanglongxu/brucechanglongxu.github.io/_posts/2025-06-15-model-context-protocol.md

 *A structured way to define and manage the evolving scope of understanding between a model and its tasks, memory, environment, and user*

+For most of the 21st century, developers have relied on REST APIs as the dominant interface for connecting applications to external services.
+REST offered a simple, stateless protocol, but its simplicity concealed a critical flaw: every service spoke its own language.
+Integrating APIs meant wrestling with inconsistencies in endpoints, parameters, authentication methods, rate limits, error codes, and response formats.
+While this worked for humans who could interpret documentation and manually write glue code, it created massive barriers to automation and scale.

+When large language models like GPT-3 and GPT-4 burst onto the scene, they showcased stunning abilities to generate and understand natural language.
+But there was a fundamental limitation—LLMs are, at their core, next-token predictors.
+They cannot fetch data, query databases, send emails, or take action in the world.
+They excel at describing reality but remain completely incapable of acting upon it without external scaffolding.